Keys to Small Business Marketing

 4. DO claim and maintain your online presence.

 Too often, business owners believe their online profile ends at their website.
-“If you want to succeed, you need to get beyond your website and set up profiles on Yelp, Google, the Yellow Pages, and Google Plus,” Smith said.
+“If you want to succeed, you need to get beyond your website and set up profiles on Yelp, Google, and the Yellow Pages,” Smith said.
 “Claim them.
 Take control of your online profile.
 Make sure all of them convey a consistent message about your business, and all the details are correct across all of them — your selling proposition, your business hours, your contact information.”

 That also will positively affect your search engine optimization (SEO), which is essential for targeting your customers and driving traffic to your website.